 The Dingo is Australia's wild dog.
-It was probably introduced to Australia by Asian seafarers about 4,000 years ago.
-Its origins have been traced back to a south Asian variety of Grey Wolf (Canis lupus lupus).
-Recent DNA studies suggest that Dingoes may have been in Australia even longer (between 4,640-18,1000 years; Oskarsson et al 2011), however, the earliest undisputed archaeological finding of the Dingo in Australia has been dated to 3,500 years ago.
+It is an ancient breed of domestic dog that was introduced to Australia, probably by Asian seafarers, about 4,000 years ago.
+Its origins have been traced back to early breeds of domestic dogs in south east Asia (Jackson et al. 2017).
+Domestic dogs are descended from the Grey Wolf (Canis lupus).
+While recent DNA studies suggest that Dingoes may have been in Australia for longer (Oskarsson et al 2011), the earliest undisputed archaeological finding of the Dingo in Australia has been dated to 3,250 years ago (Balme et al. 2018).

-The Dingo, Canis lupus dingo, is a placental mammal which means it gives birth to live young, feeds its young via mammary glands that produce milk and has fur or hair of some form.
+The Dingo, Canis familiaris (breed Dingo), is a placental mammal which means it gives birth to live young, feeds its young via mammary glands that produce milk and has fur or hair of some form.
 The colour of a Dingo's coat is largely determined by where it lives.
 The 'standard' coat colour is ginger with white feet.
-However in the desert areas, the fur is more golden yellow while in forested areas the fur can be a darker tan to black.
+However, in the desert areas, the fur is more golden yellow while in forested areas the fur can be a darker tan to black.
 The body fur is short while the tail is quite bushy.

 Its dog-like appearance with a relatively broad head and erect ears, makes the Dingo Australia's largest mammal carnivore.
 With canine teeth longer than those of a domestic dog, the dingo's muzzle is also longer and tapered.